 - Best Bike Storage Rack

-First lets take a look at the bike racks, then we’ll talk about about the choosing the right one for you.
-Here is a feature overview of my top 3 overall picks with full reviews and our buying guide below.
+Let’s take a look at the bike racks, then we’ll talk about about the choosing the right one for you in our buying guide below.

 Best Trunk Bike Rack

-This rack will carry two bikes, and has the strongest injection-molded arms and legs available on a bike rack.
-This gives the Saris Bones rack unmatched stability when carrying a full load of bikes.
+It will carry two bikes, and has the strongest injection-molded arms and legs available on a bike rack.
+This gives the Saris Bones unmatched stability when carrying a full load of bikes.

-The hold down straps are easy to adjust and lock securely keeping the stand extremely stable.
-Your bikes are fully protected with the use of dual level set up, ensuring they do not rub together or scratch one another while being held.
+The hold down straps are easy to adjust and lock securely keeping the rack extremely stable.
+Your bikes are fully protected with the use of dual level set up, ensuring they do not rub together or scratch one another while driving.

 What I loved about the Saris 805 Trunk Rack was its versatility.
 It fits just about any car/mini-van or SUV and has the ability to hold the bike comfortably away from the trunk and bumper so you don’t have to worry about your car getting scratched.